apache/shenyu-website/community/5-release-guide.md

 ### Incubator community vote

-* Voting lasts for at least 72 hours and receives 3 `+1 binding` votes before continuing with the rest of the process.
+**1. Voting lasts for at least 72 hours and receives 3 `+1 binding` votes before continuing with the rest of the process**

 To: